commanderson/morna/README.md

 `--intropolis` (required)

-A file path to a gzipped file recording junctions across samples in "intropolis-like"  format
+A file path to a gzipped file recording junctions across samples in "intropolis-like"  format.

 `-x`, `--basename` (Not required, default is "morna")